 An ounce of prevention is often worth a pound of cure – of course, owning a low-shedding dog breed is quite helpful, but if you’re reading this then you probably are already past that point.
 Though you can’t totally shield your car from build-up if you let your dog in the car, there are steps you can take to keep your car a little cleaner.

-One of the most important things you can do is to brush your dog regularly and keep their hair neatly clipped.
+One of the most important things you can do is to brush your dog regularly and keep their hair neat with dog hair clippers.
 This gets rid of the hair that’s typically shed by dogs in the car, helping to reduce the amount of debris left behind by your pet when he or she gets inside.
 You can double down on the level of protection by getting some kind of seat cover for your car as well, which can be washed off between trips with your dog.

 Sometimes the best thing you can do is to contain the mess.
 If you can ensure that your dog doesn’t wander in your car, you’ll be safer as you drive and still be able to keep your car cleaner.
-If you can keep your dog in crate best suited for your vehicle, you may not have to clean up your car at all.
+If you can keep your pet in a dog crate while riding in your vehicle, you may not have to clean up your car at all.

 Frequently Asked Questions